xpack/web-jekyll/pages/dev-tools/openocd/install.md

 {% capture linux %}
 ### Download

-The GNU/Linux versions of **xPack OpenOCD** are packed as TGZ archives.
+The GNU/Linux versions of **xPack OpenOCD** are packed as plain archives.
 Download the latest version named like:

 - `xpack-openocd-0.10.0-13-linux-x64.tgz`